martin26/Diablo-II--Vanilla-Frosting/README.txt

     Multi Player due to Multi Player monsters having double the HP of their Single Player counterparts, and having monsters experience capped to 200 exp per player level.

+- General monster immunity and resistances have been removed throughout the whole game.
+  You'll still see some super uniques spawn with immunity though.
 - You can now open the Cow Level with just a town portal book.
 - You can now open the Cow Level even if you kill the King.
 - You can now run multiple instances of Diablo II.